lildziner/UX-Design-Practice/README.md

 ## About this Guide
 This is where all the Terminus UX Design Practice assets, processes, and goodies will live.
 More awesome things to come!

 As a growing UX Team, we are doing our best to document the process so that those interested in working with Terminus have an enjoyable recruiting / prospecting experience.
 Since this is a work in progress, please understand that steps might be added, changed, removed from our process at any time.
 We will keep this as updated as possible.

-Read about our current [our recruiting process](UX-recruiting.md).
+Read about our current [our recruiting process](docs/UX-recruiting.md) and what how we [onboard and mentor new UX zebras](docs/UX-Onboarding-Mentoring.md).

+Shelton Davis

-Shelton Davis Senior UX Designer shelton.davis@terminus.com
+Senior UX Designer

+shelton.davis@terminus.com

 ### Guide Goals